Brunel Institute of Power Systems (BIPS)

 - Peter Macfie - National Grid (Awarded December 2010)

-Brunel Industrial Doctorate Scheme (BIDS) Students - Dr. Gareth Taylor
+Brunel Industrial Doctorate Scheme (BIDS) Students - Prof. Gareth Taylor

 - Shadi Kerahroudi - National Grid